If you or a loved one is injured by another person’s negligence, you deserve compensation.

-Do I really need to hire a lawyer?
+Do I really need to hire personal injury lawyer Erie, Pa?

 In many cases, it is possible to reach a settlement with the party at fault without hiring an attorney to represent you.
 However, this can be problematic, especially when dealing with an insurance company.

 Insurance companies are businesses and will, therefore, do what they can to lower your settlement.

 What are the main problems faced by customers in insurance companies?

 - Tricking you into admitting fault or admitting that your injuries are not serious

 - Claiming that your injuries were preexisting

 - Offering you much less than you need in hopes that you will accept any offer it gives you